-(61) Mindon valaki attafiat ģuloli ez el'eten embor ģulcos every VALA-who brother-POSS.3SG-ACC hates the such man murderer 'Everyone who hates his brother is a murderer.'
-(Guary C., 6) 'Everyone who hates his brother, such a man/this kind of man is a murderer.'
+(61) Mindon vala[ki attafiat ġuloli ez el'eten Every VALA-who brother-POSS.3SG-ACC hates the such embor ġilcos man murderer 'Everyone who hates his brother is a murderer' (Guary C. 6) 'Everyone who hates his brother, such a man/this kind of man is a murderer'

-Minden with correlatives 2

-One sentence has been found in the codices where the Nuclear Scope of minden contains a correlative.
+Minden with correlatives 2: One sentence has been found in the codices where the Nuclear Scope of minden contains a correlative.

-(62) menden_inek meg ada azt_j aky_inek my_j evue_i vala every_i-DAT PRT gave that-ACC_j who_i-DAT what_j his_i be-PAST 'She gave everyone his due.'
-(Cornides C., 178r) 'She gave everyone_i that_j to whom_i which_j was his_i (due).'
+(62) menden_inek meg ada azt_j aky_inek my_j evue_i vala every_i-DAT PRT gave that-ACC_j who_iDAT what_j his_i be-PAST 'She gave everyone his due' (Cornides C. 178r) 'She gave everyone_i that_j to whom_i which_j was his_i (due)'

 In (62) minden is supposed to bind the relative pronoun akinek in its Nuclear Scope.
 The problem is that the pronoun is in an operator position (and in the semantics component it is in the scope of a covert maximality operator).
-A further complication with (62) is that it is a double correlative, so the quantifier is supposed to bind the first relative pronoun, while the definite correlate azt 'that' in the matrix is supposed to be bound to the second relative pronoun my 'what'.
-If we adopt an analysis of correlatives that assumes a covert maximality operator (such as Braşoveanu 2008), one question is how the quantifier is supposed to access a discourse referent in the scope of this operator.
+An added complication with (62) is that it is a double correlative, so that the quantifier is supposed to bind the first relative pronoun, while the definite correlate azt 'that' in the matrix is supposed to be bound to the second relative pronoun my 'what'.
+If we adopt an analysis of correlatives that assumes a covert maximality operator (such as Braşoveanu (2008)), one question is how the quantifier is supposed to access a discourse referent in the scope of this operator.